 Unlike conventional U.S. Treasury bonds, the principal amount of Treasury Inflation-Protected Securities, or “TIPS,” is adjusted when there are changes in the Consumer Price Index (CPI), which measures changes in inflation.
 When the CPI increases, a TIPS’ principal increases.
 If the CPI falls, the principal is reduced.

 Fast Fact: Account Balance.
-As of December 31, 2012, the public help over $849 billion in Treasury Inflation-Protected Securities.
+As of December 31, 2013, the public held over $972 billion in Treasury Inflation-Protected Securities.

 The relationship between TIPS and the CPI can affect the amount of interest you are paid every six months and the amount you are paid when your TIPS matures.²